Micah Shrewsberry: Penn State

-On March 15, 2021, Shrewsberry was named as head coach at Penn State, the 14th head coach in program history.
+On March 15, 2021, Penn State named Shrewsberry as the 14th head coach in program history.

-In just his second season coaching the Nittany Lions, Shrewsberry led the team to a 23-14 record, which saw it finish as runner-up to Purdue in the B1G Tournament and earn its first NCAA Tournament appearance since 2011, where it defeated Texas A&M in the First Round and narrowly lost to #2-seed Texas in the Round of 32, 71-66.
+In just his second season coaching the Nittany Lions, Shrewsberry led the team to a 23–14 record, which saw it finish as runner-up to Purdue in the B1G Tournament and earn its first NCAA Tournament appearance since 2011, where it defeated Texas A&M in the first round and narrowly lost to #2-seed Texas in the round of 32, 71–66.
 The victory over Texas A&M was Penn State's first NCAA Tournament win since 2001.
 The team set a B1G record for most 3-pointers made in a season and star guard, Jalen Pickett, earned second team All-America honors, the first Nittany Lion to do so since 1954.

+Shrewsberry collected more Big Ten wins (17) in his first two seasons than any other Penn State head coach.

+Notre Dame

+On March 23, 2023, Notre Dame named Shrewsberry the 18th head coach in program history.

 Personal life

 Shrewsberry graduated from Cathedral High School.
 He earned a B.A. from Hanover College and a master's degree in sports management from Indiana State University.
+He and his wife, Molly, have four children including Braeden who currently plays for him at Notre Dame and Nick who is committed there.

 Head coaching record

-NCAA DI

-He coached at an Indiana branch campus upon embarking on his journey as a coach.
+He coached at an Indiana University branch campus, Indiana University South Bend, upon embarking on his journey as a coach.
+He was the first-ever full-time coach in IU South Bend men's basketball history, improving in wins in his second and last seasom at the helm of the Titans.

+After returning to assistant coaching with successful stints at Purdue (2011–13, 2019–21) and in the NBA with the Boston Celtics (2013–19), Shrewsberry took over the Penn State men's basketball program in March 2021.
+The Nittany Lions went 14–17 in Shrewsberry's first season and followed that with a 23-win 2022-23 campaign which earned the Nittany Lions' their first NCAA Tournament berth since 2011.
+A late, five-game winning streak over fellow NCAA Tournament teams Northwestern (twice), Illinois, Maryland, and Indiana secured Penn State's at-large berth and fueled a run to the Big Ten Tournament Championship game.
+The Nittany Lions then defeated Texas A&M in the opening round of the NCAA tournament – the program's first Tournament win since 2001 – before falling to Big XII Tournament champion Texas in the round of 32.

+On March 23, 2023, Shrewsberry was named the next head coach of Notre Dame.